cpske/ISP/testing/code-coverage.md

 that integrates with CI pipelines, including Travis-CI and Circle-CI.

-For Python projects, Codecov.io uses the Python "coverage" package to perform the actual coverage analsys, so you still need "coverage" in your project.
+For Python projects, Codecov.io uses the Python "coverage" package to perform the actual coverage analysis.

 To get started, go to [codecov.io](https://codecov.io) and register using your Github ID.
 Give Codecov access to the project(s) you want it to pull and analyze.
 It is similar to the way you give Travis permission to pull and build a project.
+Then modify your `.travis.yml` file to perform coverage analysis and send the data to codecov.io.

 You can add or remove projects later by going into your Setting page on Github, look for the Codecov app, and add/remove projects.
 This is the same procedure as adding Travis-CI to a Github project.